donaldmo/deeplearning.ai/chatgpt-prompt-engineering/README.md

 - Step N: ...

 **Tactic 2: Instruct the model to work out it's own solution before rushing to a conclution.**

+**Model Limitations**
+- Hallucination
+- Makes statements that sound plausible but are not true.